Monday, August 10, 2020

 "Hey, Marasta.“

 "I think I can help," Marasta said.
 "I am not hundred percent sure, but I have an idea where to go.
 Where to look."
-Celia replaced the flour and left her half-filled trolley in the middle of the aisle.
+Celia replaced the flour on the shelf and left her half-filled trolley in the middle of the aisle.

 Out in the sunlight, Celia started towards her parked car, but Marasta touched her shoulder and said: "Lets walk from here.
 On foot will be better."
 They walked up one street and down another.
 Marasta wore khaki cargo pants, the ones with additional side pockets down the leg.
 She was glad she had chosen them.
 She was also pleased she’d worn her takkies that day rather than the old leather boots she sometimes wore when prospecting for things like dumped wheelbarrows or old bicycles.